Audio: International Album Releases - Various Artist Compilations 1962-69

 Various Artists - "Zenith Presents...
 All Star Hootenanny" - stereo compilation vinyl LP, Columbia Special Products CSP 149 (USA), 1962:

 Zenith was a manufacturer of audio equipment at the time, and sponsored this album.
-This is not the same album as the later Columbia All Star Hootenanny (CL 2122/CS 8922, USA, Nov 1964, see below and 1964).
+This is not the same album as the later Columbia All Star Hootenanny (CL 2122/CS 8922, USA, Nov 1964, see below and 1964), or the 1964 Nippon Columbia album YS 320, see below.
+There was also a mono version of this album CLP 149, listed in International Mono Releases (Various Artists Compilations).

-CSP 149 (USA) - rear cover scan by Hans Seegers
+CSP 149 (USA) - front sleeve scan by Hans Seegers featuring "Bobby Dylan"

 Here Bob is represented by Freight Train Blues, Pretty Peggy-O and Corrina, Corrina, the regular album versions from Bob Dylan.
 The other artists are Pete Seeger, Orriel Smith and the Clancy Brothers with Tommy Makem.